BetMGM Sports Book Wagering Rules

 For wagering purposes, unless otherwise stipulated in individual sports wagering rules, games are official after:

 - BASEBALL (all) – five innings of play.
 If the home team is leading, the game is official after 4 ½ innings (this will include softball).
-Thereafter, if a game is called or suspended, the winner is determined by the score after the last full inning, unless the home team scores to tie or take the lead in the bottom half of the inning, in which case the winner is determined by the score at the time the game is called.
+Thereafter, if a game is called or suspended for more than 36 hours, the winner is determined by the score after the last full inning, unless the home team scores to tie or take the lead in the bottom half of the inning, in which case the winner is determined by the score at the time the game is called.